awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 After you export your VM, review the requirements for importing Windows operating systems from a VM\.
 Take action as needed\.
 For more information, see [VM Import/Export Requirements](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html)\.

 Import your VM into Amazon EC2 as an Amazon Machine Image \(AMI\)\.
 Use one of the following methods:
-+ Use the import\-workspace\-image command with the AWS Command Line Interface \(AWS CLI\)\.
-For more information, see [import\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/import-workspace-image.html) in the *AWS CLI Command Reference*\.
++ Use the import\-image command with the AWS Command Line Interface \(AWS CLI\)\.
+For more information, see [import\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/import-image.html) in the *AWS CLI Command Reference*\.
-+ Use the ImportWorkspaceImage API operation\.
-For more information, see [ImportWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_ImportWorkspaceImage.html) in the *Amazon WorkSpaces API Reference*\.
++ Use the ImportImage API operation\.
+For more information, see [ImportImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ImportImage.html) in the *Amazon EC2 API Reference*\.

 For more information, see [Importing a VM as an Image](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html) in the *VM Import/Export User Guide*\.